Pietro II Orseolo: Scorched earth policy

 On 9 May 1000 Doge Pietro II decided to finally pacify the Croatians and the Narentines during the last Croatian-Bulgarian wars, protecting Venetian trade colonies and the interests of Romanized Dalmatians.
 Without difficulties, his fleet of six ships scorched the entire eastern half of the Adriatic coast, with only the Neretvians offering resistance.
 After the Neretvians stole goods and captured forty traders from Zadar, the Doge dispatched ten ships that caught the Neretvians near the island of Kača.
 He captured them all and brought them triumphantly to Split.
 There, Neretvian emissaries requested the release of the prisoners.
 Pietro II agreed provided that the Neretvian Archont himself agreed to bow before him.
 Moreover, the Neretvians would also have to renounce the old tax that Venetia had to pay since 948, and guarantee safe passage to Venetian ships in the Adriatic.

 Pietro II released all prisoners except for six Narentines, whom he kept as hostages.
 The mainland Narentines were thus pacified; the citizens of Korčula decided to wage war against Orseolo, but were eventually conquered.
 Lastovo however, continued to resist Venetian incursions.
 The island was infamous for being a pirate haven.
 In the effort to decisively quell further opposition, Pietro II ordered the evacuation of the island city.
 Despite continuing opposition, he eventually razed Lastovo to the ground.

 At the same time that Pietro II subjugated Lastovo, the former Croatian king Svetoslav Suronja fled to Venice after being deposed by his two brothers.
 To bolster his weakened position, King Stephen I of Croatia married Pietro II Orseolo's daughter, Joscella (Hicela) Orseolo.
 Their son Peter Krešimir IV became king in Croatia in 1059.

 Pietro II Orseolo was married to Maria Candiano, the daughter of doge Vitale Candiano and niece of doge Pietro IV Candiano.
-Ottone Orseolo succeeded his father, Pietro II, as the doge of Venice until 1026, while his grandson Peter reigned as King of Hungary.
-His younger son Domenico Orseolo's children settled in Ravenna and became the stem of the Orsini family.
+Their son Giovanni was associated with his father in the dogeship in 1003, and on his death in 1007 his brother Ottone took his place.
+Ottone later succeeded his father as the doge of Venice until 1026, while his son Peter reigned as King of Hungary.
+Pietro's younger son Domenico Orseolo's children settled in Ravenna and became the stem of the Orsini family.